How Much Does It Cost To Fly A Dog Interstate Within Australia?

 Should You Fly With Your Dog?

 Australia is a pretty big country, so driving interstate can take days.
 In most cases, we just don’t have the time, and finding dog-friendly accommodation on the way can be a hassle on its own.
-Because of it, we recommend flying with your dog if you want to move within Australia.
+Because of this, we recommend flying with your dog if you want to move within Australia.

 Of course, before flying with your dog, it’s important to keep in mind pet regulations.